GIST-NJU/CMPS/README.md

 #### CMPS

-After running `CMPS.py`, you can also get the FDR values of CMPS for all experimental subjects across all cases.
+After running `CMPS.py`, you can also get the FDR values of CMPS for all experimental subjects.

 #### NSGA-II

-After running `NSGA-II.py`, you can also get the FDR values of NSGA-II for all experimental subjects across all cases.
+After running `NSGA-II.py`, you can also get the FDR values of NSGA-II for all experimental subjects.

 #### Random Selection (RS)

-After running `random_selection.py`, you can also get the FDR values of RS for all experimental subjects across all cases.
+After running `random_selection.py`, you can also get the FDR values of RS for all experimental subjects.

 ### RQ3 (Ablation Experiment)